 Esther Soria Mignanelli is an associate in the Litigation and Construction Services groups of Babst Calland.
-Ms. Mignanelli frequently represents clients in a variety of commercial and construction-related disputes including construction bid protests, construction defect claims, negligent misrepresentation claims and contract performance disputes.
-She has experience in Pennsylvania trial level and appellate courts, the Pennsylvania Environmental Hearing Board, the United States Federal District Courts for the Middle and Western Districts of Pennsylvania, and the United States Court of Federal Claims.
+Ms. Mignanelli frequently represents the Firm’s construction and energy clients in a variety of environmental, commercial and construction-related disputes; including bid protests, breach of contract actions, payment and delay claims, and negligent misrepresentation claims.
+She has experience in each level of Pennsylvania’s trial and appellate courts, the Pennsylvania Environmental Hearing Board, various United States Federal District Courts, and in the United States Court of Federal Claims.

 In 2008, Ms. Mignanelli graduated cum laude from Bethel University in St. Paul, MN.
 Before attending law school, she spent three years working as a Spanish teacher for Academia Cesar Chavez and an adjunct faculty member at Bethel University; all the meanwhile accumulating a total of eight years of professional barista experience.

 Ms. Mignanelli is a magna cum laude graduate of Chicago-Kent College of Law.
 She was admitted on a full-tuition academic scholarship, awarded four CALI Excellence for the Future Awards, and elected into the Order of the Coif.
 She also worked for two semesters as a Legal Writing Teaching Assistant.